 The proper term for no win no fee is ‘conditional fee agreement’.
 It was first introduced as part of the Courts and Legal Services Act 1990, but didn’t start to be used until 1995.

 By taking away the financial risks and upfront costs of making a claim, no win no fee was created to make compensation accessible to as many people as possible, so that they could get the support they need.

 As part of The Jackson Report in 2013, some changes were made to no win no fee.
-Despite evidence showing that there’s been less and less compensation claims over the last ten years, there was a growing belief that a ‘compensation culture’ exists in the UK.
+Despite evidence showing that had been a reduction in the number of compensation claims over the past ten years, there was a growing belief that a ‘compensation culture’ existed in the UK.
 Because of this, the government decided to review how no win no fee works.

 Before then, legal fees were paid by the other side, which meant that you would keep all the compensation you received.
 This changed in 2013, so now you need to pay a success fee to cover your solicitor’s costs – but this fee is capped at 25% of your compensation.

 How Much Could You Claim?